Kommando Spezialkräfte der Marine: Organization

 Since 1974, the Kampfschwimmer have been stationed in the naval base at Eckernförde near Kiel.
 In October 1994 they were subordinate to the Flotilla of Mine Warfare.
 In Eckernförde a combat frogman group was set up, it consists of a mine clearance diver company and a commando frogmen company.
 Allegedly the weapon diver group has 250 men.
 The commando frogmen company had, according to strength and equipment records, 3 groups, each with 16 men.
 Of it, approximately 40 men are actively operational.

 In 2001, the Waffentauchergruppe ("Weapons Diver Group") became the Bataillon Spezialisierter Kräfte ("Specialised Forces Battalion").

 By a transformation in 2003, the :de:Spezialisierte Einsatzkräfte Marine ("Specialised Task Forces of the Navy") was formed.
 The SEK M was divided further into the Combat Swimmer Company, a mine clearance diver company, and two naval companies for special employments (e.g. to board ships), a training inspection group, and further support elements.

+The number of soldiers is expected to increase from 300 to 600 by 2025.
+Most of them are supposed to be support forces who provide logistical support to the operators.